lemoneering/player-research/README.md

 This does not contain any finalized schematics and anything included here is purely for prototyping purposes.

 Offical work will be under the `lemoneering/player` repo which will include the firmware and schematics for the device.

+**I do not recommend pulling down this repo because it does contain a lot of datasheets in it.
+If you need to reference anything just download what you need or view it in your browser.**